radian-software/radian/README.md

     * Reword a commit while preserving the index
     * Alias and unalias without messing with `git config`
     * More helpful output from `git status`, submodules, and more
-* [Leiningen]
-    * Modular profile system allowing maximal performance through selecting exactly the features you want
-    * Inject useful utility functions using [Vinyasa]
-    * Pull JARs from Maven and hotload them into your REPL with [Alembic]
-    * Refresh a dirty REPL without a restart, using [tools.namespace]
-    * Colorization and pretty-printing of output and stack traces in the REPL

 ## Installation